Is it time to review your managed network security solutions strategy?

 Cloud-Based Storage: Not all cloud applications have the same level of database security protection.
 Make it your business to understand the level of security maintained by the cloud service.

-Be aware of all software and assets connected to your network: Employees shouldn’t have the ability to download applications without approval from your IT department or IT partner.
-All employees need to be trained on your network security policies and strong network management tools should be in place.
+Be aware of all software and assets connected to your network: Employees shouldn’t have the ability to download applications without approval from your IT department or IT support services partner.
+All employees need to be trained on your managed network security solutions policies and strong network management tools should be in place.

 Connection Approval: You need to ensure control of settings and configuration on all hardware and software connected to your network.
 This is necessary to provide adequate security.